Native American Indian Spa Treatments

 Smudging Ceremony For Cleansing The Energy

-SmudgingThe process of smudging involves placing the individual herb or mixture of herbs into a shell, or fireproof bowl or dish.
-The mixture can burn quite hot so it is important that whatever is used can take the heat without cracking.
 Some traditions will not use shells as they say the water element of the shell nullifies the fire element.
-Others use the shell to bring in the balance of the elements (i.e. fire, smoke or air, shell for water and the herbs themselves as the earth element.)
+Others use the shell to balance the elements (i.e., fire, smoke, or air, the shell for water, and the herbs themselves as the earth element.)

 The mixture is lit and helped to burn by the use of a feather or fan.
 Blowing into the mixture is not encouraged as it is seen as blowing one’s own negativity into the mixture.
 The mixture is then wafted around one’s self like a smoke bath.
-There are different ways of doing this and one finds a variety of techniques and explanations depending on traditions and teachings.
-The way for someone not attached to a particular tradition is a matter of personal preference and intuition.

-One way would be to start at the left foot (left being the receiving side of the body) and to move the smoke up the left leg with the use of the fan or feather.
-Proceed up the central chakra line and around the top of the head, back down the center of the body, moving the smoke outwards to the sides and around the back.
+Proceed up the central chakra line and around the top of the head, back down the body’s center, moving the smoke outwards to the sides and around the back.
 Finish off by wafting the smoke down the right leg (right being the giving side of the body) and out and away from the right foot.
 Some native traditions would do this four times, as four is the number of balance and harmony.

-Healers, massage therapists and others involved in similar occupations should use this or similar cleansing techniques in their treatment rooms and for themselves, both before and after treatments.
+Healers, massage therapists, and others involved in similar occupations should use this or similar cleansing techniques in their treatment rooms and for themselves, both before and after treatments.

 Spirit Connection